Roseanne Barr Admits She Had Plastic Surgery To Make Her Look More Like The Kardashians

 “I already have 20 minutes on the Kardashians and their family,’ Roseanne said.
 “About Caitlyn, her changing.”

-She won’t, however, be talking about the ten Kardashian grand-kids.
+She won’t, however, be talking about the 10 Kardashian grand-kids.
 They’re off-limits, though they are one of the few topics that are, she says.

 As far as her own grand-kids go, she says that she has a great relationship with them and they have a good time together, but she butts heads with her kids from time to time because she has conservative views, while her kids are more liberal.